Stochastic partial differential equations associated with Feller processes: Skorohod solution

 \begin{remark} The argument in the beginning of the proof of Theorem \ref{Thm-density-Skorohod-1} was initially used in~\cite{BQS2019EJP} (see the proof of Theorem 1.2 therein), where space $L^2(\bR^d)$ instead of $\tilde L^2(\bR^d)$ was used under the implicit additional condition $\mathrm{supp}(\mu)=\R^d$. \end{remark}

 {\bf Acknowledgement} We would like to thank Xia Chen and Yaozhong Hu for inspiring discussions.
-J. Song is partially supported by National Natural Science Foundation of China (no. 12071256) and NSFC Tianyuan Key Program Project (no. 12226001).
-W. Yuan gratefully acknowledges the financial support of ERC Consolidator Grant 815703 ``STAMFORD: Statistical Methods for High Dimensional Diffusions''.
+J. Song is partially supported by National Natural Science Foundation of China (No. 12521001).
+W. Yuan is partially supported by National Natural Science Foundation of China (No. 12501183), Guangdong Basic and Applied Basic Research Foundation (No. 2026A1515030040), and a Grant of the Department of Science and Technology of Guangdong Province (No. 2024QN11X161).
+W. Yuan gratefully acknowledges the financial support of ERC Consolidator Grant 815703 ``STAMFORD: Statistical Methods for High Dimensional Diffusions'' when he was a postdoctoral researcher at University of Luxembourg.